kimptoc/wowactivityfeed/readme.md

 - some criteria cases come up blank?

 ## LATER
+- put generic char link on search, not the timespace specific link
 - if get "not found" for character/guild, dont add to registered collection
 - allow search by name only (no realm/region) - but only look at what we have cached?
 Any use?
 - Handle timeout on search/json call...